The Green City

 What is Nairobi City best known for?

-Its national park within city limits, multicultural food, regional business leadership, and creative energy.
+Its national park within city limits — a global rarity — alongside its multicultural food scene, regional business leadership, technology ecosystem (Silicon Savannah), UN diplomatic presence, and extraordinary creative energy.

 Is Nairobi City safe for tourists?

-How many days are enough to experience Nairobi City?
+How many days are enough to experience Nairobi?

 Is Nairobi City expensive?